The Interns (band): London years

 In 1961, the band turned fully professional, and headed for London.
 They made their European mainland debut in Germany, May 1963, at the Star Club in Hamburg.
 Here they shared billings with Ray Charles, The Searchers and (Gerry Allen’s hero) Jerry Lee Lewis.
 Returning to London, Gerry played piano on singer Paul Raven's (later Gary Glitter) Parlophone disc, "Walk On, Boy". in August 1963, the Rikki Allen Trio band released "The First One" on the Decca label.
 Also in 1963, the band supported the Rolling Stones on their November–December UK tour, and Vince Hill at the California Ballroom in Dunstable.

 In 1964, under the guidance of musical instrument entrepreneur Ivor Arbiter, they morphed into The Interns, picking up another guitarist, Mike Parker (from Walthamstow), which gave the impetus for a name change.
 The group was managed by the Tito Burns Agency who also managed, Dusty Springfield and The Searchers, amongst others, and recorded for Philips Records.
 As a result, the band often appeared on the same bill as these artists.
 For example, on Sunday 23 August 1964, The Interns appeared on the third and last of three Sunday concerts organised by the promoter, Arthur Howes.
 Dusty Springfield topped the bill, which also featured Eden Kane as well as The High Numbers, who would soon become The Who.

 In 1964, the Interns released "Don't You Dare" and "Cry To Me" a cover version of an American record by Brenda Holloway, both singles were produced by Bill Landis.
 "Don’t You Dare" featured lyrics written by the wives of Rikki and Gerry Allen.
 The single was advertised in the NME on 20 March 1964.
 During this period, the group had some television success, appearing regularly on two of the big pop music shows of the time, Thank Your Lucky Stars (e.g., on 11 March 1964) and Ready Steady Go! (e.g., on 17 July 1964).
 Also in 1964, The Interns appeared in the final part of Ted Willis' The Four Seasons of Rosie Carr, playing the band at the pub where Rosie worked.

 Later careers

 After splitting from drummer Mark Goodwin and Guitarist Mike Parker in 1966, brothers Rikki and Gerry returned to South Wales, where they continued to perform as a four-piece with a new guitarist and drummer.
-The new Interns line-up released two more records, "Ray of Sunshine" and "Is It Really (What You Want Me to Do)" on Parlophone in the UK and on Capitol Records in the US.
+The new Interns line-up released two more records, "Ray of Sunshine" and "Is It Really What You Want" on Parlophone in the UK and on Capitol Records in the US.
 Both were recorded at Rockfield Studios, on the outskirts of Monmouth.
 "Is it Really (What You Want Me to Do)" is considered particularly collectable as it also features Dale Griffin on drums.